greenelab/onboarding/source/coding_and_software.rst

 have passed, you or a reviewer may merge your pull request.
 The only exception to this policy is this repository ("onboarding") where, in addition to the above rules, Casey must also approve the pull request.
-**Failure to adhere to these guidelines will result in a loss of write permissions for lab repositores.*

 **Reviewing Pull Requests:**
 We expect that all lab members will participate in review of pull requests.
 If